 It’s highly unlikely that any of your walks or excursions will lead you somewhere dangerous.

-Aside from dangerous areas along the U.S. border and other regions where cartels operate, Mexico is mostly a safe country and it is safe to travel to Mexico including Los Cabos.
+Aside from dangerous areas along the U.S. border and other regions where cartels operate, Mexico is safe and I firmly believe it is safe to travel to Mexico including Cabo San Lucas.